SAT Subject Test Guidelines

 Which SAT Subject Tests should I take?

 Math: Students who take Algebra II their junior year may take the Level I test.
 Students who take any level of Precalculus during the junior year or earlier should take the Level 2 test.
+Students should consult with their teacher or the chair of the department to determine readiness for these tests.

 English: Students may take the Literature test.